-The Thompsonville Community Garden is a community garden project that was established in 2008 by the Town of Enfield, the University of Connecticut Master Gardener Program and a grant from the Connecticut Department of Energy and Environmental Protection.
+The location of these raised beds is only a few hundred feet away from Bigelow Commons in Thompsonville.
+What a fun way to enjoy the outdoors, eat fresh vegetables that you grew and learn about horticulture!
+The garden was established in 2008 by the Town of Enfield, the University of Connecticut Master Gardener Program and a grant from the Connecticut Department of Energy and Environmental Protection.
 The Thompsonville Community Garden provides garden plots, education, resources and a sense of community for all Enfield gardeners to grow their own organic vegetables.

 Sign up for eNews to receive all the latest updates and evites for this and other Town of Enfield events.